 Audrey McPherson and Hallie McPherson are a sister filmmaking team who grew up in a family of filmmakers.
 Their own partnership benefits not only from a shared sororal language and political/artistic sensibility, but also from their complementary strengths.
-First and foremost a writing team, they are experienced filmmakers who are eager to both collaborate as well as direct their own work.
+First and foremost a writing team whose screenplays have been recognized by The Atlanta Film Festival, The Big Apple Film Festival, The Los Angeles Screenplay Competition, and The ScreenCraft Competitions for TV Pilots and for another for Sci-Fi and Fantasy.
+They are also experienced filmmakers who wrote, produced, and directed their first feature film "Earthquake Country" which premiered this summer at Dances With Films.
 They are interested in stories about women, family, magic, mythology, and are drawn to the darkest corners of comedy.
-Their writing motto is "make the audience laugh lest they weep."
+Their writing motto is "laugh lest you weep."

 Hallie writes full-fledged f*cked-up characters and never met a pun she didn’t like.
 Behind her wicked and sometimes unseemly dialogue you will find that Hallie is, at heart, a structuralist whose background in theatre has provided the scaffolding necessary to build a compelling and wholly-realized story.
 She currently lives with her sister and writing partner in Los Angeles, but plans to die in Brooklyn.
 Please click here to see a sample of writing beyond the screen and here to see her creative resume.

 After studying philosophy at Williams College and UCLA, Audrey hiked the Appalachian Trail, spent months living in a van in New Zealand, worked as a backcountry ranger in Northern Vermont and as a dive master in Thailand and Indonesia.
 Her travels taught her that a good story is universal currency: appreciated and accepted everywhere.